About

 Shawna Hawk has devoted her life to the empowerment of women and youth of color, particularly Black women and girls.
 Shawna spent the first part of her career as an early childhood and youth educator, then transitioned to become a teacher trainer and family education specialist, with a focus on incorporating cultural diversity into the classroom.

-Shawna also spent many years doing child abuse prevention classes and being a domestic abuse survivor advocate and facilitator of support groups around this topic.
+Shawna also spent many years doing child abuse prevention classes and being a domestic abuse survivor advocate and facilitator.
 Shawna went on to earn a Master’s degree in Leadership and Education, bi-cultural development, and Social and Human Services.
-Her Thesis topic, African American Women and the development of healthy psychosocial self-empowerment strategies, led her to continue her education and research on how these resiliency tools can be developed.
+Her Thesis topic, African American Women and the development of healthy psychosocial self-empowerment strategies, led her to continue her education and research.
 In her research, she found that music, dance, and cultural preservation of one's ancestral background were very important to this work.
 Shawna went on to create the Women of Color in Leadership Movement.

 Dr. Joy DeGruy

 Dr. Joy DeGruy is a globally respected social scientist, educator, and author whose work has reshaped how we understand trauma, healing, and Black liberation.
-She is best known for her groundbreaking book Post Traumatic Slave Syndrome, a seminal work that examines the lasting impact of slavery and systemic racism on African American communities.
+She is best known for her groundbreaking book Post Traumatic Slave Syndrome, a seminal work that examines the lasting impact of slavery and systemic racism.

 Dr. DeGruy holds advanced degrees in Social Work, Social Research, Speech Communication, and Clinical Psychology, and has taught in universities across the country—including serving as an Assistant Professor at Portland State University and a Visiting Scholar at Morehouse College.

-Today, she leads transformational healing work as President & CEO of DeGruy Publications and Executive Director of Be The Healing, a nonprofit dedicated to restoring wellness and cultural wholeness in Black communities worldwide.
+Today, she leads transformational healing work as President & CEO of DeGruy Publications and Executive Director of Be The Healing, a nonprofit dedicated to restoring wellness and cultural wholeness.

 .jpg)